nextgen-api/nextgenapi/address-autocomplete/wordpress/nextgenapi-address-autocomplete/readme.txt

 1. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

+= How does it work ? =

+NextGenAPI priovides service to query/ autocomplete street/ postal code/ city.
+This plugin uses the servive and jquery easy autocomplete javascript to provide autocomplete features.

 = Should I configure all the fields ? =